book87118/Android_LocalSocket/README.md

     * Clikc the Start button
     * Client connect to Server
     * Client receive Data (Server gives randomly data)
-    * Moblie will pop up picture that client recived data befor
+    * Moblie would pop up pictures that client recived data befor.

+If you have any suggestions or find any errors, welecome to open a new issue(sending Email to me is OK!)